 We focus on preparing our students for careers or graduate study in mathematical fields, including secondary mathematics teaching, pure mathematics, applied mathematics, statistics and actuarial science.
 We also serve the broader university community by providing a full range of introductory through advanced mathematics courses supporting students at all levels and with all majors.

 With generous endowments and support from alumni and friends, the Mathematics Department offers several significant scholarships each year to incoming freshmen.
 Any student who applies to MU as a mathematics major will be automatically considered for one of our scholarships, based on academic merit.
 Students are welcome to submit additional supporting materials such as a personal statement and a list of extracurricular activities.
 For more details, see Departmental Scholarships.

-- If you're trying to register for a math course but the section you want is closed, you need to visit the Math Department's Drop-Add Table during the first week of class and get on a Waiting List.
+- If you're trying to register for a math course but the section you want is closed, you need to visit the Math Department Office (208 Wickersham) during the first week of class and get on a Waiting List.
 Individual instructors are not permitted to give overrides for most math courses.
-Waiting List Forms are also available at the Math Office in Wickersham Hall.

-- All BSE Mathematics Majors and Post-Baccalaureat Certification students are required to compile a Mathematics Content Portfolio to fulfill the requirements for department certification.
+- All BSE Mathematics Majors and Post-Baccalaureate Certification students are required to compile a Mathematics Content Portfolio to fulfill the requirements for department certification.
 Those students who are registered in MATH 310/311 and above are required to submit materials for their content portfolio.
-Forms and information can be downloaded as MS Word files.
-(Initial Submission, Continuing Submissions)
+The form and information is contained within this .pdf file.

 Wickersham Hall, Room 208

 Monday - Thursday: 8:00am - 3:00pm

 Some math courses require the purchase of a graphing calculator.
 The department supports the TI 83, 84, 85, and 86.
 Students should be aware that instructors may not be able to help them operate other calculators, and that other calculators may not contain the functions necessary to perform course work.